NFL picks against the spread, money line and over/under for Week 9 from self-learning AI

 SportsLine AI evaluated the Week 9 NFL odds and revealed its NFL predictions, NFL score predictions and NFL betting picks for every game

 A pair of AFC division leaders headline the NFL Week 9 schedule when the Indianapolis Colts take on the Pittsburgh Steelers on Sunday.
 The Colts, behind running back Jonathan Taylor and quarterback Daniel Jones, have taken command of the AFC South at 7-1.
 Pittsburgh, meanwhile, is in control of the AFC North at 4-3, but have dropped two in a row.
 Quarterback Aaron Rodgers is coming off a disappointing performance in a loss to the Green Bay Packers, a team he spent 18 years with.
-Indianapolis enters as a 3-point favorite and is one of seven road favorites during the Week 9 NFL schedule.
+Indianapolis enters as a 3-point favorite and is one of seven road favorites during the Week 9 NFL schedule, with the Chargers (-9.5 at Tennessee) being the biggest.

 Another matchup involving contenders sees the Kansas City Chiefs (4-3) visiting the Buffalo Bills (5-2).
 The Chiefs are 1.5-point favorites as former MVP quarterbacks Patrick Mahomes and Josh Allen square off for the 10th time, with Mahomes holding a 5-4 edge.
 However, Buffalo has won four straight regular season meetings with Kansas City.
 How should you handle those NFL games and optimize what to bet on NFL in Week 9?
 Before making any Week 9 NFL picks or NFL score predictions, you need to see the NFL against the spread, over/under and money line predictions powered by the self-learning SportsLine AI.